ufal/npfl139/exam/questions.md

 - Define a Markov Decision Process, including the definition of a return.
 [5]

-- Describe how a partially observable Markov decision process extends a Markov decision process and how the agent is altered.
+- Describe how a partially observable Markov decision process extends a Markov decision process and how these extensions affect the agent.
 [5]

 - Define a value function, such that all expectations are over simple random variables (actions, states, rewards), not trajectories.
 [5]